Availability All Editions

 To structure the Change Log for projects as clearly as possible, we have optimized the display of entries as follows:

-- All changes that are made within one minute are grouped together in one entry.
+- All changes that are made within one minute on the same project by the same user are grouped together in one entry.

 - Only direct changes are logged, not the changes that follow from them (e.g., when changing a project’s timing, the Change Log only displays the moving of the project, but the resulting changes to allocations will not be logged).